 Should a child need further support or more specialised assessments to help them make progress a referral can be made to the appropriate outside agency by the SENDCo.
-We work closely with professionals such as speech and language therapists, educational psychologists and occupational therapists to ensure specialist expertise is sought where needed.
+We work closely with external agencies such as the specialist teaching team, speech and language therapy, educational psychology and occupational therapy to ensure specialist expertise is sought where needed.

-In a small number of cases, despite targeted additional intervention and involvement of specialised agencies, a child may need further support to make expected progress.
+In a small number of cases, despite targeted additional intervention and involvement of specialist agencies, a child may need further support to make expected progress.
 At this stage of the graduated approach a request for an Education, Health and Care (EHC) assessment can be made to the LA.